Tax and pensions

 When individuals complete VAT returns in line with Making Tax Digital they’ll leave a clear digital audit trail, showing who entered or amended data and when this happened.

-To comply with Making Tax Digital, you need to submit your records directly to HMRC without typing in any figures or copying and pasting data.
-Instead, data must be transferred electronically using a ‘digital link’ like those in place between HMRC and QuickBooks.
+To comply with Making Tax Digital, you need to submit your return directly to HMRC without typing in any figures or copying and pasting data.
+Instead, data must be transferred electronically using a ‘digital link’ between your digital records and the tax return.
+VAT returns created within QuickBooks digitally link to the digital records kept within QuickBooks.
+The Quarterly updates for MTD for Income Tax also require digital links. .

-Businesses must store certain information in HMRC-recognised software to comply with Making Tax Digital.
-These are known as digital records and include:
+Businesses must store certain information digitally to comply with Making Tax Digital rules.
+The information stored is known as digital records and include:

 Your Digital Tax Account covers both a Personal Tax Account and a Business Tax Account.